-Using default bucket is the preferred option as it allows simpler configuration of the component.
+Using the default bucket is the preferred option as it allows simpler configuration of the component.

-To enable default bucket for your component, simply go the Developer Portal and tick the respective
+To enable the default bucket for your component, simply go the Developer Portal and tick the respective

 checkbox.
 You also need to select the stage of the bucket.
 We recommend using